jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Now We Know the Difference Between Good and Bad, It's Time to Use It

 Stargazer, you're not Frederick Douglass.
 You're not enslaved, beaten, or being chased.
 But that doesn't mean we should be happy with our lives any more than Douglass should have been content with his personal freedom.
 Our society needs player gods to solve today's frontline problems.
-That means you have to follow majic and grab hold of, and starting using, the Internet Age levers of power.
+That means you have to follow majic and grab hold of and start using the Internet Age levers of power.

 One big problem arises.
 Sometimes we feel the wrong majic, and therefore don't see, nevermind fight for, the levers of power.
 Darth Blockbuster is sly.
 He knows we love new and exciting technology.
 So he co-opts majic with an unnatural and anti-evolutionary force.

 One I call dark majic.

 ## Dark Majic Masks

 In Nature, there are continual adaptations of existing lifeforms, and then sometimes entirely new lifeforms.
 In Techvolution, this is the difference between upgraded technology and an entirely new tool.

 Upgrading a technology, such as going from sedans to SUVs, VHS to DVD's is a small change.
 While each product is different technologically, they still do the same job.
-Someone inside a SUV is still driving to their destination, someone with a DVD player still needs to rent movies from Blockbuster.
-These users may have more style (or vanity), but all things considered they have the same powers, and are thus the same cyborgs.
+Someone inside an SUV is still driving to their destination, someone with a DVD player still needs to rent movies from Blockbuster.
+These users may have more style (or vanity), but all things considered, they have the same powers and are thus the same cyborgs.
 The point is, a brand new technology doesn't start a political battle.
 The Death Star isn't fired up, so to speak.

 But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and Wi-Fi, a protagonist can unlock a new tool like smartphones.
 New tools solve problems in a new way.
 And this is a big deal.